ahbarnett/nodaldomains/README.md

 - `nodal3dziff` : returns labeled nodal domains, and list of their sizes, for a real function given on 3D cubical grid, using quick union/find.

+- `perc3d` : estimates percolation threshold h0 for real function given on 3D cubical grid, and nodal domain information at threshold, using quick union/find in style of Newman-Ziff.